 - Bottom of Form PERSPECTIVE (all events are known and told from the biases of a person)

 - To develop methods of historical enquiry.

 - Gain historical perspective by placing their growing knowledge into different contexts.
 For example, understanding the connections between national and international history.

 - To use historical skills such as: asking questions, weighing evidence, making judgements, making connections and analysing and using sources.

-To see our History progression, please click here History progression
+To see our progression of skills and knowledge, please click here History Teaching and Learning Framework